 * Get full names and contact information for all galleries or auction houses that the seller claims previously owned the art.
 If these galleries are still in business, contact them in order to confirm that the information provided by the seller is correct.
 If none of the galleries or auction houses are traceable, then this may be cause for concern.

-* Names of galleries that previously owned the art do not constitute valid provenance unless they are known and respected authorities on the artist, or can provide concrete and irrefutable proof that the art is by the artist.
+* Names of galleries that previously owned the art do not constitute valid provenance unless they are known and respected representatives or authorities on the artist, or can provide concrete and irrefutable proof that the art is by the artist.

 * An illustration of the art taken from an old auction catalog without the accompanying description does not constitute valid provenance unless the auction house is or was able to demonstrate beyond doubt that the art was by the artist in question.
 For example, the auction house may have sold it as "attributed" to the artist.
-Again, get a copy of the auction catalog and read the full listing to see how the art was represented.
+Again, get a copy of the auction catalog and read the full listing to see how the art was described and represented.

 * An appraisal for the art does not constitute valid provenance unless it has been performed by a respected expert or authority on the artist, and states that the art is absolutely by the artist.
 If you have any questions about an appraisal, contact the appraiser before bidding on the art and verify that appraiser's qualifications to make any statements of authenticity contained within the appraisal.
 Any appraiser making statements of authenticity would also have to be a nationally or internationally respected authority on the artist in question.
 When you can't verify the appraiser's credentials or contact the appraiser or the appraisal does not include adequate contact information for the appraiser, be very careful.
 Best procedure would be not to bid on or buy the art.
 (FYI, an appraisal normally assumes the art is genuine and has statements or disclaimers to that effect; it is not in and of itself an authentication of the art.
 In other words, you need a separate authentication or provenance to go along with such an appraisal.)